jhucsf/fall2022/assign/assign04.md

 is the number of elements below (inclusive) which the program should use a sequential sort.

+## Grading criteria

+Your assignment grade will be determined as follows:

+* Sequential sorting using `qsort`: 20%
+* Parallel sorting using subprocesses: 50%
+* Experiments and report: 15%
+* Error reporting: 5%
+* Design and coding style: 10%

 ## Your task

 Your task is to write a program that will sort 64-bit signed integers